A holding is your position in a specific instrument in a particular transaction portfolio.

 LUSID is a transaction-based system.
 It does not maintain a static record of your holdings in a portfolio but rather generates them on demand from the stored history of transactions, replayed in date order.
+Note you can manually set or adjust holdings if you don’t have a feed of transactions.

 This process is controlled using transaction types.
-Every transaction in a portfolio must resolve to a transaction type that defines the precise economic impact; that is, the effect on your holding in the underlying instrument, and also potentially on holdings in other instruments in the portfolio (such as currency holdings).
+Every transaction in a portfolio must resolve to a transaction type that defines the precise economic impact; that is, the effect on your holding in the instrument, and also potentially on holdings in other instruments in the portfolio (such as currency holdings).

 For example, the built-in Buy